Paradise Beach and Tri Trang Beach

 I recall diving off Paradise beach several times a few years back.
 A "not bad" bit of reef considering the location.
 Plenty of fish, water not too murky.
 A line of buoys offshore marks the moorings.
 Longtails from Patong will bring people here for snorkeling.
 Being that this is the low season, Paradise beach was very quiet on Saturday.
 We sat and ate and drank and some people swam or snorkeled.
 No noise, a very peaceful place.
 I somehow forgot my snorkel gear, so I reckon we might go back next week!

 It's not a big beach, but with blue waters, clean sand, nice boulders ("that's a nice boulder", said Donkey) and a view over the water.
 There's a small restaurant serving Thai or western food and not at rip off prices.
 They have snorkel gear and kayaks for rent.
 You can see part of Patong beach from there; well, more like Kalim really, but otherwise there is a remote feel to the beach and you can pretend that tourist central isn't just up the road.
 Yes, there are some beach chairs for rent at Paradise beach, but this is a lovely place to escape for a while.

 Note - this blog post was written back in 2007.
-Here's an updated post:
+Here's an updated post or 2:

 • Paradise Beach near Patong